opengdpr/OpenDSR/specification.md

 ### 4.3.
 Authentication

-API authentication for OpenGDPR requests is out of scope for this document, and is left to the Processor to implement.
+API authentication for OpenCompliance requests is out of scope for this document, and is left to the Processor to implement.
 Callbacks **MUST** be authenticated by a digital signature issued by the certificate detailed in section 4.1.

 ## 5. Identities

-The identity types and schema documented below are reused throughout all OpenGDPR API contracts.
+The identity types and schema documented below are reused throughout all OpenCompliance API contracts.

 ### 5.1.
 Identity Type Keys